Agria Privacy Notice

 - The right to rectification if your personal data is inaccurate or incomplete.
 We strive to ensure that we have the most accurate and up to date data, however, please advise us as soon as possible, if any of the information we hold on you is inaccurate and we will rectify it.

-- The right to request that your personal data is removed or deleted where there is no legal basis or compelling reason for this data to be processed any longer
+- The right to erasure.
+You can request that your personal data is removed or deleted where you believe that there is no legal basis or compelling reason for this data to be processed any longer.

 - The right to restrict the processing of your data.
 You have the right to request that the processing of your data is restricted in circumstances such as when you contest the accuracy of the data or when the processing is unlawful